simoneguimaraes/markdown/README.md

 # How to Use the GitHub Markdown

 ## What is Markdown?
 Markdown is a way to style text on the web.

-You control the display of the document; formatting words as **bold** or *italic*, adding images, and creating lists are just a few of the things we can do with Markdown.
+- You control the display of the document;
+- formatting words as **bold** or *italic*,
+- adding images,
+- and creating lists.

 Mostly, Markdown is just regular text with a few non-alphabetic characters thrown in, like `#` or `*`.

 ## Syntax guide
 Here’s an overview of Markdown syntax that you can use anywhere on GitHub.com or in your own text files.